Bimodal Star Formation in Simulations of Strongly Magnetized Giant Molecular Clouds: Discussion

 While the simple prolonged presence of dense gas in the high field clouds justifies their longer overall star formation period, it is insufficient to explain the bi-modality of the observed stellar formation.
 We believe, however, that this is also a result of magnetic confinement.
 As stated in Section \ref{sec:res}, the regions of ``trapped'' gas in the higher field runs were characterized by a chaotic web of small-scale filaments.
 These filaments appear to result from the complex interactions of a large number of UV-driven pressure fronts within the trapped gas.
 This results in a turbulent velocity structure independent of the turbulent velocity field from the initial condition, which characterizes the initial cloud evolution.
 As such, the second phase of star formation is fueled by recycled gas which obeys a distribution of velocities controlled entirely by interactions with the magnetic field.
 This provides a fundamentally different seed environment for the formation of the second population of stars.
 Compared to the initial turbulent field, the 2nd phase turbulent field varies on much smaller length scales, in turn prompting a larger number of more localized density enhancements, rather than large-scale filaments.

 In such an environment, large contiguous filaments of the type observed earlier in the simulations and in the fiducial run are likely to be disrupted and fragmented by turbulent motion or UV shock fronts before they can collapse sufficiently to form stars.
 This results in a lower gas supply in the filaments.
-However, this factor alone does not necessarily produce smaller stars, as smaller filaments could simply fragment into fewer pre-stellar cores, preserving average stellar mass -- assuming these filaments have more total gas mass than the largest possible proto-stellar cores.
-While this condition is likely true for some of the smallest filaments, it is not universally true.
+However, this factor alone does not necessarily produce smaller stars, as smaller filaments could simply fragment into fewer pre-stellar cores, preserving average stellar mass -- assuming these filaments have more total gas mass than the largest possible pre-stellar cores.
+While this condition is likely true for some of the smallest filaments, it is not universally true, prompting further analysis of magnetic influences.